-- After using the E-Lock system, turn the switch OFF to prevent possible damage to driveline components from extended use. - Do not drive over 12 MPH (20 km/h) when the system is engaged.
-Doing so could result in possible damage to the driveline.
+- After using the E-Lock system, turn the switch OFF to prevent possible damage to driveline components from extended use. - Do not drive the vehicle at speeds faster than 12 mph (20 km/h) when the system is engaged.
+Doing so could damage drivetrain components. - Do not turn on the electronic rear differential system while the tires are spinning.
+Doing so could damage drive train components.